kodi-community-addons/script.skin.helper.service/README.md

 To use the filter you have to add the filter= argument and supply one or more phrases (separated by |) For example:
 RunScript(script.skin.helper.service,action=backup,filter=color|view|font)
-Note that the filter is case sensitive
+The filter is not case sensitive

 #####To restore the skin settings:
 ```